icopy-site/awesome/docs/awesome/awesome-python-data-science.md

 * [Dataset](https://github.com/analysiscenter/dataset) - Helps you conveniently work with random or sequential batches of your data and define data processing.
 * [meza](https://github.com/reubano/meza) - A Python toolkit for processing tabular data.
 * [Prodmodel](https://github.com/prodmodel/prodmodel) - Build system for data science pipelines.

+### Data-centric AI
+* [cleanlab](https://github.com/cleanlab/cleanlab) - The standard data-centric AI package for data quality and machine learning with messy, real-world data and labels.
+* [snorkel](https://github.com/snorkel-team/snorkel) - A system for quickly generating training data with weak supervision.
+* [dataprep](https://github.com/sfu-db/dataprep) - Collect, clean and visualization your data in python with a few lines of code.

 ## Feature Engineering